-Often, difficulties we are experiencing in the present, have their origins in our past.
 We can find ourselves repeating patterns in our relationships and/or work life that are not helping us, or may be keeping us stuck.
 In my clinical work I utilise psychoanalytic theory to understand how early experiences are affecting you in the here and now.
-I am particularly interested in modern psychoanalytic ways of thinking about our relationships that includes attachment theory.

 By bringing into awareness patterns of relating you acquired through early experiences, psychotherapy can have a positive affect on your relationship with others, to your work and to yourself.
 Long-term psychotherapy can have a profound affect.